danicahartawan/Ally-MemoryMirror/README.md

 # Ally-MemoryMirror
-What does Memory Mirror (orginally Ally) do?
+What does Memory Mirror (originally Ally) do?
 Memory Mirror is a neuroadaptive cognitive support tool that combines real-time brainwave tracking with adaptive, human-centered experiences to help users monitor cognitive health over time.
 Unlike traditional assessments that can feel clinical or overwhelming, Memory Mirror is designed to minimize stress, reduce friction, and foster a sense of continuity and support.

 Core Features: